lokal-profil/LSH/README.md

    but should otherwise be unlinked.
 4. Run `python py_postUpload.py findMissing` to check `filenames.csv` for
    any files not present on Commons
-  * This also generates an export file with photoid to url links for LSH
+  * This also generates an export file with photo-id to url-links for LSH

 ## Tests
-Some basic tests have been added to simplify maintanance/improvement of the code base.
+Some basic tests have been added to simplify maintenance/improvement of the code base.
 Run these with `tox`.